Exhibitions

 Bay Rock is a small mound of granite situated west of West Point, Magnetic Island.
 The lighthouse was one of the first to be erected in Queensland in 1886.
 Its light was essential for the safe passage of vessels entering Cleveland Bay from the north or for anchoring in the main shipping anchorage off Bay Rock, or for those vessels making for the Quarantine Station at West Point.
 Shallow water and reef in this area made early navigation both difficult and dangerous.

 The light source was an open flame kerosene burner of 1000 candle power, and in clear weather was visible for about 14 nautical miles.
-The tower itself is 8m tall, and when positioned on Bay Rock, the light was 29m above sea level.
+It showed a group of red and white flashes ever 6 seconds.
+The tower itself was 8m tall, and when positioned on Bay Rock, the light was 29m above sea level.
 A small house was also built on 'the rock' to accommodate the light keeper's family.

 The last light keeper was John Lawson, who had been on Bay Rock for less than a year when a tragedy befell him in March 1920.
 Returning to Bay Rock with five friends in a small fishing boat one evening, the vessel was capsized in a sudden squall.
 The weakest three stayed clinging to the boat, while the others swam to Bay Rock in order to raise the alarm and return to pick up their friends in the light keepers boat.
 Although they searched all night, no sign of either Lawson or the others was found.
 The search continued for several days but yielded only the small boat.